musairul/SparxSolver/README.md

 # 🧮 SparxSolver - AI Math Problem Solver

-A powerful Chrome extension that uses AI to solve Sparx Maths problems and store bookworks.
+A powerful Chrome extension that uses AI to **automatically** solve Sparx Maths problems and store bookworks.
 This extension leverages AI to provide detailed step-by-step solutions and explanations for mathematical problems.

 ## ✨ Features

+- **🆕 Auto Solve and Auto Bookwork**: Fully automates question answering and bookwork checks -- completely hands free
 - **🤖 AI-Powered Math Solving**: Uses AI to analyze and solve complex math problems
 - **📚 Saves Bookworks**: Save and organize solved problems for future reference
 - **🔍 Step-by-Step Solutions**: Get detailed explanations with mathematical reasoning
-- **⚡ Blazing Fast**: Faster than Gauth, utilising Gemini 2.5 Flash and Mistral Medium to deliver fast and accurate responses.
+- **⚡ Blazing Fast**: Faster than Gauth, utilising Gemini 3.5 Flash to deliver fast and accurate responses.
 - **🖼️ LaTeX Rendering**: Beautiful mathematical notation using KaTeX
 - **📸 Screenshot Analysis**: Automatically captures screenshots of math problems from Sparx Learning, even if the question is obscured (no need to zoom out!)